AdamSobieski/Argumentation/README.md

 <script id="argument1" type="application/argument+xml" src="cid:part1" />
 ```

-Algorithms could process and verify that MIME message parts in these formats (text, hypertext, and argument-related data) were variations of the same content.
+Algorithms should be able to process and to verify that MIME messages' parts expressing arguments in a variety of ways, for a variety of purposes, were variations of the same content.

 ## Security